The Saturday Podcast

 After my somewhat negative reaction to that pronouncement and my presentation of The Grand Finale episode, literally the final hour of Afternoons Live with Dave & John, I was assured by management that I could “keep doing it (Constitution Thursday) as a podcast,” if I “wanted to do so.”
 To be frank, I wasn’t sure it could be done during the work week, which meant that in order to do it, weekend time – already at a premium with a three year old and a wife who works nights – was going to be needed.
 But we decided to push ahead and try it out.

 The first episode features John, but it was soon clear that without the context of the show and with the time commitment on weekends, that wasn’t going to work.
-The LPOV, which was born at a meeting at the now defunct Mike’s Roadhouse in Modesto, stepped up though, and with a new team of myself, “Chatroom” Jeff Gregory and Pat “The Lawyer” Edaburn, we started anew.
+The LPOV, which was born at a meeting at the now defunct Mike’s Roadhouse in Modesto, stepped up, and with a new team of myself, “Chatroom” Jeff Gregory and Pat “The Lawyer” Edaburn, we started anew.
 After a few episodes, we decided to reformat the show as a broadcastable podcast.
-In other words, it mirrors the time segments of regular hour of The Dave Bowman Show, with the reasoning that eventually, we might be able to air them as fill for the show.
+It mirrors the time segments of regular hour of The Dave Bowman Show, with the reasoning that eventually, we might be able to air them as fill for the show.
 In at least two cases, this actually happened!

-We have been able to rework the time commitment so that we can record two episodes on any given recording date, and we even took the show “on the road,” to the Turlock VFW to record live version with an audience including questions and comments.
+We even took the show “on the road,” to the Turlock VFW to record live version with an audience including questions and comments.

 THE SATURDAY PODCASTS